 What Can You Do To Prevent Ticks?

 Ticks prefer living in wooded, shady, moist areas over sunny or dry places.
 A simple way to prevent tick infestation is to avoid wooded areas and keep one’s dog or pets out of such areas.
 Cleaning up leaf litter to placing gravel or woodchip borders between one’s lawn and the woods.
 Lawns should be kept short, for ticks also like high grass.
-Professional tick control services can definitely help at Mosquito Squad, we use a combination of a barrier spray treatment and tick tubes.
-Our traditional mosquito spray kills adult ticks instantly and typically needs to be applied every three weeks.
+Professional tick control services can definitely help at Mosquito Squad, we use a combination of a barrier treatment and tick tubes.
+Our traditional mosquito mist kills adult ticks instantly and typically needs to be applied every three weeks.
 Another service is the “tick tubes,” which relies on the natural nesting instinct of mice to deliver the insecticide to the nest.